lteu/api-allocine-helper/README.md

 ?>
 ```

-List showtimes for a givin cinema, run
+List showtimes for a given cinema, run
 ```
 $ php console-cinema.php
 ```